SladenT/Blitz-Engine/README.md

 2. Add the folder to VSCode.
 (Make sure you have the C/C++ official Windows extension for VSCode)
 3. Create a "bin" subdirectory and copy the glfw3.dll, glm.dll and assimp-vc142-mtd.dll from lib into that folder
 4. Run it using the play button

+2456 lines of original code (as of commit 33)